Our people

 sonakshi@ivar.org.uk

-Sonakshi is a Senior Researcher at IVAR, leading on Connecting Health Communities.
-Her recent work includes leading IVAR’s learning partnership with Comic Relief, which looked at shifting power in grant making; and work to develop a new approach to cross-sector partnership working in Lancashire and South Cumbria.
-Her broad interests are in livelihoods, health, women empowerment, political economy, rural and urban poverty, and community-led development.
+Sonakshi leads on Connecting Health Communities.
+She has led IVAR’s learning partnership with Comic Relief and worked to develop a new approach to cross-sector partnership working in Lancashire and South Cumbria.

 Houda Davis